-General
+General:

-- 1) Current Annual Distribution to Alaris is calculated as the total contractual distribution Alaris expects to receive from the Private Company Partner over the twelve (12) month period following the Private Company Partner's most recent fiscal year end in accordance with Alaris' agreements with each Private Company Partner.
+- 1) Current Annual Distribution to Alaris is calculated as the total contractual distribution owed to Alaris from each Private Company Partner over the twelve (12) month period following the Private Company Partner's most recent fiscal year end in accordance with Alaris' agreements with each Private Company Partner.
+In certain cases the Current Annual Distribution actually collected will be materially less than what is displayed in this column (see note for SCR and Kimco) due to certain amendments to agreements with these Partners likely due to underperformance of the business.
 Due to the timing of receiving audited annual financial information from each Private Company Partner and the filing of this AIF, the majority of the adjustments to the Current Annual Distribution are based on estimates of the percentage change in the performance metric for the most recently completed fiscal year of each of our Private Company Partners.
-Specifically, for all Private Company Partners listed in this table other than End of the Roll, which we have audited statements for, the Current Annual Distribution is an estimate based on internal unaudited financial statements until audited results confirm the annual percentage change.
-All amounts are in Canadian dollars unless noted with US\$. - 2) The Current Annual Distribution, Annual % Change in Performance Metric and Annual Earnings Coverage Ratio are calculated based on the fiscal year end of the Private Company Partner not Alaris' fiscal year end.
-For information regarding revenues Alaris received from each Partner during Alaris' fiscal year ending December 31, 2017, please refer to Alaris' audited financial statements and management discussion and analysis for the year ended December 31, 2017, both of which have been filed under our profile at www.sedar.com. - 3) The Annual % Change in Performance Metric reflects the change in the relevant performance metric at the end of each Private Company Partner's fiscal year compared against the prior fiscal year.
+Specifically, for all Private Company Partners listed in this table, the Current Annual Distribution is an estimate based on internal unaudited financial statements until audited results confirm the annual percentage change.
+All amounts are in US dollars unless otherwise noted with CAD\$. - 2) The Current Annual Distribution, Annual % Change in Performance Metric and Annual Earnings Coverage Ratio are calculated based on the fiscal year end of the Private Company Partner not Alaris' fiscal year end.
+For information regarding revenues Alaris received from each Partner during Alaris' fiscal year ending December 31, 2018, please refer to Alaris' audited financial statements and management discussion and analysis for the year ended December 31, 2018, both of which have been filed under our profile at www.sedar.com. - 3) The Annual % Change in Performance Metric reflects the change in the relevant performance metric at the end of each Private Company Partner's fiscal year compared against the prior fiscal year.
 The change in the relevant performance metric is used to calculate the annual Distributions payable to Alaris for the next fiscal year for each Private Company Partner.
 The performance metric is calculated using audited financial statements once they are received from each Private Company Partner.
 However, in most instances for the purposes of this AIF, the Performance Metric has been estimated based on internal unaudited financial information.
-Specifically, for all Private Company Partners listed in this table other than End of the Roll, which we have audited statements for, the Annual % Change in Performance Metric is an estimate based on internal unaudited financial statements until audited results confirm the annual percentage change.
-The Annual % Change in Performance Metric estimated in the 2017 AIF for the fiscal year 2016, is now updated with the actual change upon having received audited statements from each Partner.
+Specifically, for all Private Company Partners listed in this table the Annual % Change in Performance Metric is an estimate based on internal unaudited financial statements until audited results confirm the annual percentage change.
+The Annual % Change in Performance Metric estimated in the 2018 AIF for the fiscal year 2017, is now updated with the actual change upon having received audited statements from each Partner.
 Any material variances will be listed in the footnotes below under each Partner. - 4) The Annual Earnings Coverage Ratio is used by Management to evaluate a Private Company Partner's ability to pay our Distributions.
 It is defined as normalized EBITDA divided by interest, principal repayments, unfunded capital expenditures and Distributions to Alaris.
 Such ratio indicates the number of times a Private Company Partner's fixed commitments can be covered by such Private Company Partner's earnings.
 As a failure to meet such commitments may mean a default under the terms of any such commitment, this ratio indicates the available margin of safety, and therefore, the risk involved in determining a Private Company Partner's ability to pay its commitments when business activity slows.
-A ratio of 1.0 or higher is generally considered sufficient by Management to demonstrate a company's ability to pay its distributions to Alaris.
-The Annual Earnings Coverage Ratio, in the table above, for the most recently completed fiscal year ending 2017 for each Partner, was calculated using either: (i) audited financial statements of a Private Company Partner for its most recent fiscal year; or (ii) unaudited internal financial statements prepared by management of the Private Company Partner where audited financial statements are not yet available.
-Specifically, for all Private Company Partners listed in this table other than End of the Roll, which we have audited statements for, the Annual Earnings Coverage Ratio for each Partners fiscal 2017 is based on internal unaudited financial statements until audited results confirm the Annual Earnings Coverage Ratio.
-All ECR's for 2015 and 2016 are based on audited information.
-Where a Distribution was only payable for a partial fiscal year of a Private Company Partner, the Annual Earnings Coverage Ratio was calculated using a proforma capital structure to reflect the balance sheet following the Alaris contribution, which assumes a full year of Distributions to Alaris for such fiscal year as well as a full year of interest and principal payments on proforma debt obligations.
+A ratio of 1.0 or higher is generally considered sufficient by Management to demonstrate a company's ability to pay